Colour grading in Adobe Photoshop Lightroom.

 1. How to access the colour grading tool

-In Lightroom, select the photo you wish to edit from the Gallery Page and click on the Edit icon in the editing tool bar on the right side of the screen.
-The Edit side-panel will extend out from the right-hand side with sections such as “Light”, “Colour”, etc. In the Colour section, scroll down until you see a subsection called “Colour Grading”.
+In Lightroom, select the photo you wish to edit from the Gallery Page and click the Edit icon in the editing tool bar on the right side of the screen.
+The Edit side-panel will extend out from the right-hand side with sections such as “Light”, “Colour” etc. In the Colour section, scroll down until you see a subsection called “Colour Grading”.

 2. How to use colour grading: